 April - George Elliott Clarke, The Motorcyclist

-Burlington Public Library is pleased to welcome back to Burlington, Canada's seventh Parliamentary Poet Laureate, widely acclaimed poet and playwright, bestselling author, and Officer of the Order of Canada, Dr. George Elliott Clarke to talk about his provocative 2016 novel, The Motorcyclist.
+Canada's seventh Parliamentary Poet Laureate, widely acclaimed poet and playwright, bestselling author, and Officer of the Order of Canada, Dr. George Elliott Clarke talks about his provocative 2016 novel, The Motorcyclist.

 Carl Black is an intellectual and artist, a traveller, a reader and an unapologetic womanizer.
 A motorcyclist.
 He burns for the bohemian life, but is trapped in a railway porter’s prosaic—at times humiliating—existence.